An IKEA Home

 After years of sitting on cheap chairs to do computer work, this tilting and height-adjustable chair was like a godsend.
 There's a castor lock function that makes sure the chair stays in place when there's no weight on it, which is either cool or annoying.
 The selling point for me was that it's all fabric and the seat cover can be removed if it needs a wash.

-This steel stand is such a nice-looking item on its own, you don't even need to use it with a monitor.
-The bamboo drawer is nice to the touch and has built-in compartments.
+Such a nice-looking item on its own, you don't even need to use it with a monitor.
+The bamboo drawer is a nice complement to the steel, nice to the touch, and has built-in compartments.

 Didn't think much of it but the design grew on me over time, and now I think it's quite pretty.
 Smooth action with pull-out stop.
 Fits more than expected.
 Seems to be discontinued at the time of writing (Apr 2022).

 Simple and stable rack.
 Holds Aliff's entire set of casual clothes, and some of mine.
-I used some white clothes pegs as stoppers because I didn't like the hangers slipping down the rounded edges as they get pushed by wind from the ceiling fan.
+I used some white clothes pegs as stoppers because I didn't like the hangers slipping down the sloped edges when pushed by wind from the ceiling fan.

 There is a rail and hooks on the back for additional utility.
 Sturdy, will probably last a lifetime with careful use.